-However periodic pinching back or pruning will encourage fuller, bushier growth.
+However periodic pinching back or pruning of hanging baskets will encourage fuller, bushier growth.
 It isn’t necessary to deadhead the flowers to encourage more blossoms.

 If you’re growing from seeds, pinch the seedlings back at about three weeks to a month old.
 This will help encourage shorter, sturdier stems and a fuller silhouette.

 Propagate these hardy, exuberant plants can in many ways.

 Their seeds travel easily as hitchhikers on people and pets finding their way to the surface of any soil type, where they usually germinate and thrive.